WordPress and Docker

 The image includes Apache and PHP, is configurable through various environment variables, and allows you to override all or part of the installation process using custom scripts or executables.

-This is the Dockerfile that I have been using for development of the WooCommerce Redirects plugin:
+This is the Dockerfile that I have been using for development of a Wordpress plugin:

 This file defines a Docker image based on

 tristanpenman/wordpress.
 All this child image does is copy an installation script and configuration file into the container file system.
-The script itself installs WordPress, WooCommerce and activates the WooCommerce Redirects plugin.
+The script itself installs WordPress, WooCommerce and activates the custom plugin.
 Not too shabby.

 Check out the README file in the Github repo to see how that all works in more detail.